-Creating your Google My Business profile is a critical part of local search.
-Get it right first time with our in-depth guide showing how to set up your GMB profile.
+Setting up your Google My Business profile is a critical part of local SEO.
+Get it right the first time with the following in-depth guide.

 While there are lots of ways to monitor and improve GMB performance, to start with you’ll need to set up your basic profile, free of the bells and whistles that will come later.